Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - For `- namespace`, please use one of the pre-approved namespace groups on the [.NET Azure SDK Guidelines Approved Namespaces list](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-namespaces-approved-list).
 This value will also provide the name for the shipped package, and should be of the form `Azure.<group>.<service>`.
 - `-inputfiles` takes the address of the Open API spec files,  separated by semicolon if there is more than one file.
 The Open API spec file can be local file, e.g. ./swagger/compute.json, or the web address of the file in the `azure-rest-api-specs` repo.
 When pointing to a file in the `azure-rest-api-specs` repo, make sure to include the commit id in the URI, i.e. `https://github.com/Azure/azure-rest-api-specs/blob/73a0fa453a93bdbe8885f87b9e4e9fef4f0452d0/specification/webpubsub/data-plane/WebPubSub/stable/2021-10-01/webpubsub.json`.
 This ensures that you can choose the time to upgrade to new swagger file versions.
 - `-readme` takes the address of the readme configuration file.
 The configuration can be local file, e.g. ./swagger/readme.md or the web address of the file in the `azure-rest-api-specs` repo, i.e. `https://github.com/Azure/azure-rest-api-specs/blob/23dc68e5b20a0e49dd3443a4ab177d9f2fcc4c2b/specification/deviceupdate/data-plane/readme.md`
+- You need to provide one of `-inputfiles` and `-readme` parameters.
+If you provide both, `-inputfiles` will be ignored.
 - `-securityScope` designates the authentication scope to use if your library supports **Token Credential** authentication.
 - `-securityHeaderName` designates the key to use if your library supports **Azure Key Credential** authentication.

 When you run the `eng\scripts\automation\Invoke-DataPlaneGenerateSDKPackage.ps1` script, it will:

-- Create a project folder, install template files from `eng/templates/Azure.ServiceTemplate.Template`, and create `.csproj` and `.sln` files for your new library.
+- Create a project folder, install template files from `sdk/template/Azure.Template`, and create `.csproj` and `.sln` files for your new library.

     These files are created following the guidance for the [Azure SDK Repo Structure](https://github.com/Azure/azure-sdk/blob/master/docs/policies/repostructure.md).